-In this lesson, students learn about worship in Maciene cathedral, Mozambique and compare and contrast this with experience of the Church in England.
+In this reflection students learn about worship in Maciene cathedral, Mozambique and compare and contrast this with experience of the Church in England.
 Students consider how each community could learn from the other.

 There are opportunities to engage in discussion of social difference and privilege.
 Pupils develop their knowledge from KS3 through the use of the question: “Who is my neighbour?”
-The lesson will empower students with an understanding of how both communities can benefit each other in order to establish a sense of a global connection and neighbourly love.
+The reflection aims to empower students with an understanding of how both communities can benefit each other in order to establish a sense of a global connection and neighbourly love.

 What are the different styles of worship?